 Unlike most frogs the golden mantella is found mostly on the ground.
 Their short legs are an adaptation that helps them climb more than it allows them to hop.

 The golden mantella is one of Madagascar’s most endangered amphibian species.
+In the wild numbers are decreasing due collection for the pet trade and fragmentation of their native forest.

 By Derrick Coetzee (User:Dcoetzee) [CC0], via Wikimedia Commons